Philipose Vaidyar

 who never helped, invested, or spent time on me,

-I left because I couldn’t see my vision taking shape.
+I left that organization because I couldn’t see my vision taking shape.

 Waiting years to earn trust or a formal job description wasn’t an option.